Secure coding

 Secure coding is the practice of developing computer software in such a way that guards against the accidental introduction of security vulnerabilities.
 Defects, bugs and logic flaws are consistently the primary cause of commonly exploited software vulnerabilities.
 Through the analysis of thousands of reported vulnerabilities, security professionals have discovered that most vulnerabilities stem from a relatively small number of common software programming errors.
 By identifying the insecure coding practices that lead to these errors and educating developers on secure alternatives, organizations can take proactive steps to help significantly reduce or eliminate vulnerabilities in software before deployment.

+Some scholars have suggested that in order to effectively confront threats related to cybersecurity, proper security should be coded or “baked in” to the systems.
+With security being designed into the software, this ensures that there will be protection against insider attacks and reduces the threat to application security.

 Buffer-overflow prevention

 Buffer overflows, a common software security vulnerability, happen when a process tries to store data beyond a fixed-length buffer.
 For example, if there are 8 slots to store items in, there will be a problem if there is an attempt to store 9 items.
 In computer memory the overflowed data may overwrite data in the next location which can result in a security vulnerability (stack smashing) or program termination (segmentation fault).